simwang-codes/DSCI510_Final_Project/README.md

 This project includes both visual analysis and a RAG chatbot based on Wikipedia data for 337 highly rated video games.
 Below are the steps to reproduce the entire pipeline and interact with the chatbot.

-### 1. Downloading Code Zip
+### 1. Downloading Code zip

 First, go to this repository’s main page -> Click the green "Code" buttom -> Click Download ZIP

+### 2. Get your own OpenAI API KEY!

+Get your OpenAI API Key at: https://platform.openai.com/api-keys Then copy your API Key into config.py in downloaded src/ folder

-### 2. Create and activate the conda environment
+### 3. Create and activate the conda environment

 You MUST run this in Conda environment, this means that every time you try to re-run this project after you closed your terminal, you have to follow the steps below again.

-Open your terminal, move into the downloaded file's directory, then run command below in your terminal:
+Open your terminal, cd to the downloaded file's directory DSCI510_Final_Project then run command below in your terminal:

 ```bash